About VIC OSHC Tracker

 Different families prioritise different things.
 The lens system lets you weight the 7 quality areas to reflect what matters most to you.
 Your chosen lens is saved between visits and applied consistently across all pages.
 Change it via the bar at the top of every page.

-Scroll right to see all columns →
+← Scroll right to see all columns →

 Lens QA1 QA2 QA3 QA4 QA5 QA6 QA7

-Safety First - health, safety, supervision 1.5×
+Safety First - Prioritises child health, safety and supervision (QA2, QA5, QA4) 1.5×

-Relationships - staff-child bonds & wellbeing 1.5×
+Relationships - Focuses on staff-child bonds, continuity and wellbeing (QA5, QA4) 1.5×

 QA1 Educational program · QA2 Children's health & safety · QA3 Physical environment · QA4 Staffing arrangements · QA5 Relationships with children · QA6 Collaborative partnerships · QA7 Governance & leadership